tkwn2080/chess_club/README.md

 ### Generating Training Data

-Run the data generation script to download and filter a chess database:
+Run the data generation script to download and process a chess database:

 ```bash
 python data.py
 ```

 This will:
-- Download a lightweight chess database from Lichess
+1. Automatically download the Lichess database from September 2014 (~600MB)
-- Filter for games with players rated 2200+ Elo
+2. Extract and process games where both players are rated 2200+ Elo
-- Create processed data files ready for training
+3. Create training data files ready for neural network training
+4. Process up to 100,000 high-rated games

 ### Playing Games